pelovett/CrestedDuckTeamMatcher/README.md

     - Algorithm that matches people into groups based on schedule and skill set compatibility
     - Simple and intuitive user-interface that allows user to upload CSV file with responses from a student survey
     - User can download a CSV file with the results of the algorithm
+- Future Versions
     - Expanded app to allow user to customize group sizes
+    - Made the web app more interactive i.e. you can move around the list of students on the results page
+    - Make the application all browser compatible
 - Key files for the application
     - algorithm.py: code for logic for team formation
     - main.py: code for server-side logic.